The Risks of Using Dermal Fillers- Things You Should Know About

 But that does not mean that the use of dermal fillers is without side effects.

-Although the procedure is pretty safe in the hand of an experiences practitioner; but in the hand of someone who is not experienced enough, the whole thing could turn into a nightmare.
+The procedure is pretty safe in the hand of an experienced practitioner, but in the hand of someone who is not experienced enough, the whole thing could turn into a nightmare.

 Therefore, it is important that you know the risks and safety issues associated with the use of dermal fillers and choose a seasoned practitioner.